frankdean/coordinate-converter/README.md

 1. Build the release:

-		$ podman-compose -f docker-compose-dev.yaml up -d --build
+		$ docker compose -f docker-compose-dev.yaml up -d --build

-	If you get errors like `Error: statfs .../convert-coord: no such file or directory`, try restarting the podman machine.
+	When running `podman`, if you get errors like `Error: statfs .../convert-coord: no such file or directory`, try restarting the Podman machine.

 2. Monitor the build:

-		$ podman logs -f convert-coord_web_1
+		$ docker logs -f convert-coord_web_1

+	Navigate to <http://localhost:8090/> to view the application.

 3. The distribution files are created in the project's root directory on the host.